Sohailmohammed18/Assignment1/README.md

-Basic statistics on python using numpy
+Basic statistics on python using Pandas,Numpy and matplotlib.pyplot